Easter Egg Decorating

 - Egg Dye

-- Lace trimmings - wide enough to wrap round the egg
+- Lace trimmings - wide enough to wrap round it

 - Rubber bands

 - Wrap a piece of lace round an egg and secure the ends with a rubber band rather like you were tying up your hair.
-Make sure the lace is sitting as flat and snug as possible around the egg.
+Make sure the lace is sitting as flat and snug as possible.

-- Carefully dip the egg in your chosen dye and let it sit until the desired color is achieved.
+- Carefully dip it in your chosen dye and let it sit until the desired color is achieved.

 - Remove from the dye and let it dry before removing the lace.